 Open Science at NASA

 NASA is making a long-term commitment to building an open science community over the next decade.
-Open-source science is a commitment to the open sharing of software, data, and knowledge (algorithms, papers, documents, ancillary information) as early as possible in the scientific process.
+Open science is a collaborative culture enabled by technology that empowers the open sharing of data, information, and knowledge within the scientific community and the wider public to accelerate scientific research and understanding.

 Open Principles

-The principles of open-source science are to make publicly funded scientific research transparent, available, and reproducible.
-Advances in technology, including collaborative tools and cloud computing, help enable open-source science, but technology alone is insufficient.
-Open-source science requires a shift to a more transparent and collaborative scientific process, which will increase the pace and quality of scientific progress.
+The principles of open science are to make publicly funded scientific research transparent, available, and reproducible.
+Advances in technology, including collaborative tools and cloud computing, help enable open science, but technology alone is insufficient.
+Open science requires a shift to a more transparent and collaborative scientific process, which will increase the pace and quality of scientific progress.

 Open science Facts